fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 invalid URL).
 2. Can't fix possibly miss-spelled words since they are just in Spanish!

-## 06-13-20 Minor fixes
+## 06-13-20 v 0.1.1 Minor patch -
 As suggested by Uwe Ligges I'm moving some examples to /donttest since the take more than 5 secs. to run (there's no way I can reduce that running time since they involve connecting to the Ministry of Economy API, which has high latency).
-Also reduced the amount of retrieved data points in the examples, since big requests may come up with random server time-out errors.
+Also reduced the amount of retrieved data points in the examples, since big requests may come up with random server time-out errors, returning ERROR in CRAN status.